ljdursi/computecanadian/discussion-paper/04_principles.md

 | Services tend to be low-level with limited value-add                                  | Services range from hardware-provision to research partnership                     |
 | Services are either devised centrally, or done “the way things have always been done” | Best practices and new services used successfully elsewhere are routinely trialled |

-**Proposal: Services offered elsewhere, such as having staff participate more closely in research, should be investigated.**

 We can look to a variety of international organizations for examples of successful service offerings.
 Examples include XSEDE’s extended collaborative support services[^1], and the growing number of Research